notlibrary/obsidian-adamantine-pick/README.md

 > ...quick pikchr diagram in one of this text notes maybe(or not)
 > extremly useful for anyone out there

+Use `adamantine` class attribute selector to manipulate it from code

+> GPT-3 parrot #39402817203 pikchr random space station map adamantine diagram note
+> and fix 9000 oval in it

+See?
+"Absurd nerd value" for 3 pages free wrapper script

 ## Installation